abdullah-zulfiqar0/conference-ticket-generator/README.md

 GitHub: https://github.com/abdullah-zulfiqar0

 Acknowledgments

 Thanks to the Frontend Mentor community for providing the challenge and inspiration.
 Special thanks for tips on responsive design and form validation techniques.

+Thanks to the Frontend Mentor community for providing the challenge and inspiration.
+Special thanks for tips on responsive design and form validation techniques.